Frost/Nixon (play)

-Frost/Nixon is a 2006 British historical play by screenwriter and dramatist Peter Morgan based on a series of controversial televised interviews of the same name that former U.S. President Richard Nixon had granted English broadcaster David Frost in 1977 about his administration, including his role in the Watergate scandal that ultimately led to his resignation.
+Frost/Nixon is a 2006 British historical play by Peter Morgan.
+The play is based on a series of controversial televised interviews granted by former U.S. president Richard Nixon to English broadcaster David Frost in 1977.
+The interviews focused on Nixon's administration, including his role in the Watergate scandal that ultimately led to his resignation as president.

 Performance history

 The play premiered at the Donmar Warehouse theatre in London in August 2006, directed by Michael Grandage and starring Michael Sheen as the talk-show host and Frank Langella as the former president.
 Frost/Nixon received enthusiastic reviews in the British press.
 It then played at the Gielgud Theatre in London's West End, again starring Langella and Sheen.